serenabertozzi/CV/README.md

 </div>

-I'm a curious and creative Junior Full-Stack Developer, coming from a Marketing and communication background, who recently graduated from Makers Academy.
+I'm a curious and creative Junior Frontend Developer, coming from a Marketing and communication background, who recently graduated from Makers Academy.
 I moved to London in 2018 to improve my skills as a content creator and here I've found my new passion, or better, I like to say that programming found me instead. 👩🏻‍💻

 I'm moved by knowledge and challenges, learning new things and putting them into practice has always been essential to me, in my 20s I moved to Tokyo, to learn Japanese, and in 2014 I've learned all that I needed to know about social media marketing, creating a Youtube Channel that has been my business for many years. 🗼